 - One episode of Mobile Suit Gundam SEED Destiny features Shinn flying though a cave in the separated parts of his Impulse Gundam in order to avoid Earth Alliance defenses protecting a Wave Motion Gun built into a mountain, and then reassemble it once he reaches the gun itself.

-- Macross Frontier, A homage the Super Dimension Fortress Macross sequence at the climax where Alto must destroy the Vajra Queen's head, and Grace along with it, but first he has to blast his way across the surface of an orbital ring structure and survive the onslaught of the Vajra and the Galaxy Fleet's assault carriers.
+- Macross Frontier has a homage to the above-mentioned sequence at the climax where Alto must destroy the Vajra Queen's head, and Grace along with it, but first he has to blast his way across the surface of an orbital ring structure and survive the onslaught of the Vajra and the Galaxy Fleet's assault carriers.

 - In Macross Plus, for the climax of the personal conflict between Isamu and Guld, they take their grievances to each other to the streets of Macross City.